-Malta provides transitional accommodation to all asylum-seekers and beneficiaries of protection released from detention.
-While the material conditions in these accommodation centres are not always in line with minimum standards, the authorities have taken steps to address this.
-UNHCR notes that the use of certain accommodation facilities5, which were considered particularly problematic, was discontinued in 2011.
+Malta provides transitional accommodation arrangements to all asylum-seekers and beneficiaries of protection after release from detention.
+While the material conditions in these accommodation centres have not always been in line with minimum standards, the authorities have taken steps to address this.
+UNHCR notes that the use of certain accommodation facilities, which were considered particularly problematic, was discontinued in 2011.